Nnamdi Asomugha: Personal life

 On June 24, 2013, Asomugha married actress Kerry Washington.
-The couple have a daughter, Isabelle, born in 2014, and a son, Caleb, born in 2016.
+The couple have two children Asomugha also has a daughter from a previous relationship.

 Asomugha has a form of color-blindness called deuteranomaly and stated in the June 2009 issue of ESPN The Magazine that "It was determined when I was about 7 years old.
 It's never really affected my play on the field — I can easily distinguish between light and dark colors.
 I only have trouble between similar colors — the light ones.
 They look the same to me.
 No problems on the field."

 Asomugha is a member of Kappa Alpha Psi.